 The Delaware Lottery launched in 1974, leading the way for a dozen US state lotteries that would launch in the next five years.
 Delaware is one of just a few US states that regulate things like sports betting, casino games, and video lottery terminals through their lottery programs, and this small state’s huge sales figures reflect the state’s generally-liberal position on games of chance.

-Here’s the current list of games available through the Delaware Lottery:
+Here’s the current list of Delaware lottery games available:

 - Multi-Win Lotto